hinkley a month ago

 and the features is there when its there

-90s_dev 15 hours ago
+90s_dev a month ago

 It seems to me like all languages are converging towards something like WASM.
 I wonder if in 20 years we will see WASM become the de facto platform that all apps can compile to and all operating systems can run near-natively with only a thin like WASI but more convenient.

-• berkes 15 hours ago
+• berkes a month ago

 Wasn't this the idea of the JVM?

-• hueho 13 hours ago
+• hueho a month ago

 Java bytecode was originally never intended to be used with anything other than Java - unlike WASM it's very much designed to describe programs using virtual dispatch and automatic memory management.
 Sun eventually added stuff like invokedynamic to make it easier to implement dynamic languages (at the time, stuff like Ruby and Python), but it was always a bit of round peg in square hole.